becketalservices/cnx_cp_filebrowser/README.md

 3. Access the container on port :8888.
 The default username is admin / topsecret

-# 4 Upload to our Docker registry
+# 5 Upload to your Docker registry
 You need to tag and then upload the image

 ```